-Judging by its ingredients alone, Tiki Dog Food looks like an above-average canned product.
+Judging by its ingredients alone, Tiki looks like an above-average canned dog food.

-As a group, the brand features an average protein content of 53% and an average fat level of 9%.
-Together, these figures suggest an overall carbohydrate content of 30% for the full product line.
+As a group, the brand features an average protein content of 53% and a mean fat level of 9%.
+Together, these figures suggest a carbohydrate content of 30% for the overall product line.

 And a fat-to-protein ratio of about 17%.

-Tiki Dog Food is a meat-based canned product using a generous amount of named species as its main sources of animal protein, thus earning the brand 5 stars.
+Tiki Dog Food is a meat-based wet product using a generous amount of fish or chicken as its main sources of animal protein, thus earning the brand 5 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.